Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Results

 \subsubsection{User Self confidence in Ability to Complete Tasks}

-Participants in the study were asked to rate their confidence in their own ability to to provide answers in the tasks on a scale of 1 (Never) to 7 (Always) for accuracy (M=5.84, SD=1.12), and naturalness/conversation (M=6.04, SD=0.96).
+Participants in the study were asked to rate their confidence in their own ability to to provide answers in the tasks on a scale of 1 (Never) to 7 (Always) for accuracy (M=5.84, SD=1.12).
 Participants skewed to rating themselves highly for their perceived ability to produce accurate (median=6) and conversational (median=6) responses.